angelesmarinbatana/Drawing-Game/README.md

 # CS 439 Drawing Game

-**Required Installs**

-In terminal, run the following commands
-* npm install
-* npm install express
-* npm install socket.io

-This is a dimple drawing game.
-The goal of the same is to guess what the opponent draws.
+This is a simple drawing game.
+The goal of the game is to guess what the opponent draws.

-Build instructions can be found here:
+Build instructions can be found here: https://github.com/angelesmarinbatana/Drawing-Game/blob/main/documentation/build_instructions.md

-Game Instructions can be found here:
+Game Instructions can be found here: https://github.com/angelesmarinbatana/Drawing-Game/blob/main/documentation/user_guide.md